-This means that our muscle memory is kind of gone and the letters that come from under the pen can barely be called letters.
+This means that our muscle memory is kind of gone, and the letters that come from under the pen can barely be called letters.

 This is what happened when I started a Bullet Journal.
 My biggest issue was trying to understand what I wrote.

-But thankfully there is still hope for us all!
+But thankfully, there is still hope for us all!
 Here are some awesome tricks to help you rebuild your writing skills and create your own unique and beautiful handwriting.

-Because handwriting is just training your muscle memory, you can do it with just a few simple tweaks and of course lots of practice.
+Because handwriting is just training your muscle memory, you can do it with just a few simple tweaks and, of course, lots of practice.

-Create Comfortable Writing Space
+Create A Comfortable Writing Space

 Choose The Right Pen

-Before you start writing though, be sure to choose the right pen.
+Before you start writing, though, be sure to choose the right pen.

 What’s the right pen?
-Well, that depends on you, choose the pen you feel comfortable writing with.
+Well, that depends on you; choose the pen you feel comfortable writing with.

-Could be a gel pen or maybe a fountain pen – just choose the one you like writing and feel comfortable writing with.
+It could be a gel pen or maybe a fountain pen – just choose the one you like writing and feel comfortable writing with.
 So better to have a good grip on it.

-Pick The Right Paper
+Pick The Right Handwriting Paper